Exposed engine block with a new gasket in place.

 If your engine is overheating, your head gasket is most probably blown.
 This happens when your car's hydrocarbons or gas enter the cooling system.

-Most vehicles nowadays are designed not to emit any smoke, moreso coloured smoke.
-So if you notice your car belching white, blue or grey smoke, have it inspected immediately.
+Most vehicles nowadays are designed not to emit smoke, especially coloured smoke.
+So, if you notice your car belching white, blue, or grey smoke, have it inspected immediately.
 When this occurs, it means the coolant or oil has entered the combustion chamber.

 Loss of power